Saudi Arabia pulls funding from LIV Golf - report

 NEUTRAL SUMMARY

-According to the Wall Street Journal, Saudi Arabia’s Public Investment Fund plans to cease funding LIV Golf after the current season.
-The report contradicts earlier statements confirming full PIF support for the 2026 season.
-LIV has not commented, and the PGA Tour has not indicated plans to automatically reinstate LIV players.
+According to the Wall Street Journal, Saudi Arabia's Public Investment Fund plans to cease funding LIV Golf after the 2026 season, with the tour expected to inform staff soon.
+This contradicts earlier Reuters reporting that the season would proceed with full backing.
+LIV has not commented, and the PGA Tour has not committed to reinstating players automatically.

 Published: Analysis: